Megan Marshall author of The Peabody Sisters and Margaret Fuller

 Megan Marshall

-Her first biography, The Peabody Sisters: Three Women Who Ignited American Romanticism, won the Francis Parkman Prize, the Mark Lynton History Prize, the Massachusetts Book Award in Nonfiction, and was a finalist for the Pulitzer Prize in biography and memoir.
-Marshall spent twenty years researching and writing the book, traveling to archives in Massachusetts, New Hampshire, New York, Virginia, Ohio, California, and Washington, D.C., and finding answers to longstanding mysteries in the Peabody and Hawthorne families.
+Her first biography, The Peabody Sisters: Three Women Who Ignited American Romanticism (2005), won the Francis Parkman Prize, the Mark Lynton History Prize, the Massachusetts Book Award in Nonfiction, and was a finalist for the Pulitzer Prize in biography and memoir.
+Marshall spent twenty years researching and writing the book, traveling to archives in Massachusetts, New Hampshire, New York, Ohio, California, and Washington, D.C., and finding answers to longstanding mysteries in the Peabody and Hawthorne families.

 Marshall was a visiting professor at Kyoto University in fall 2017, and the Gilder Lehrman Fellow at the Dorothy and Lewis B. Cullman Center for Scholars and Writers of the New York Public Library in 2014-15.
-She has received fellowships from the John Simon Guggenheim Foundation, the National Endowment for the Humanities, and the Radcliffe Institute for Advanced Study at Harvard University.
-She teaches nonfiction writing and archival research in the MFA creative writing program at Emerson College where she has been named the first Charles Wesley Emerson College Professor.
-An elected Fellow of the Massachusetts Historical Society, she is the 2020-2021 president of the Society of American Historians.
-She lives in Belmont, Massachusetts, midway between Boston and Concord, locations that figure prominently in her subjects’ lives.
-She is the proud grandmother of five young readers.
+She has received fellowships from the John Simon Guggenheim Foundation, the National Endowment for the Humanities, and the Radcliffe Institute for Advanced Study at Harvard University, as well as residencies at the Bogliasco Study Center and the T.S.
+Eliot House.
+An elected Fellow of the Massachusetts Historical Society, she is a past president of the Society of American Historians and a co-editor of Margaret Fuller: Collected Writings, forthcoming from Library of America.

 Read also: